epfl-cs358/2024fa-foosbot/README.md

 ## Project Structure
 - `CAD` : Contains all the CAD files as well as the dxf files for lasercutting
-- `Hardware` : Contains the electronic circuit diagram
+- `Hardware` : Contains the electronic circuit diagram and a document with hardware component specifications
 - `Software` : Contains all the code
   - `Software/Algorithms` : Contains the Arduino code for controlling the motors and handling the game logic
   - `Software/Camera/cv/python-webcam` : Contains the python code for the computer vision as well as the QR Markers to printout

 ## List of Materials
 - 4 x 17HS4401 Stepper Motors
 - 4 x A4988 Motor Drivers
 - 4 x End stop Sensors
 - 1 x Arduino Uno
 - 1 x USB cable to connect to the Arduino
-- 1 x H Bridge
+- 1 x CNC Shield
 - 1 x USB Isolator
 - 1 x Logitech Webcam C270
 - 2 x Aluminium Profile 20 x 20 mm of length 41 cm